Body Fat Calculator

 - Plan a good diet that includes less saturated fats.
 You still need some fats, though, but try to settle for oils instead.

 - Do not overextend!
 You may end up hurting yourself if you eat too little.
 Our BMR (Basal Metabolic Rate) calculator will tell you what the minimum number of calories are for your body to survive.
 You cannot eat less than that!
-You still have to add a number of calories spent during your daily activity.
+You still have to add a number of calories burned during your daily activity.
 Remember, reducing weight is a longterm process.

 - Drink lots of water.
 If you exercise a lot, you lose water first, so it's a good idea to keep yourself hydrated.
 You can drink tea, too.